-This function is active (no power / low pantograph) when the Min Front End overpasses the declared position where “Track Condition” changes ( i.e. D_TRACKCOND of packet n°68).
+This function is active (no power / low pantograph) when the Max Safe Front End overpasses the declared position where “Track Condition” changes ( i.e. D_TRACKCOND of packet n°68).

-This function is de-active ( power / high pantograph) when the Min Rear End overpasses the declared position where “Track Condition” resumes ( i.e. D_TRACKCOND + L_TRACKCOND of packet n°68).
+This function is de-active ( power / high pantograph) when the Min Safe Front End overpasses the declared position where “Track Condition” resumes ( i.e. D_TRACKCOND + L_TRACKCOND of packet n°68).

-This function is announced on DMI when the Max Front End overpasses the calculated position of “Point C” in rear of the beginning of the powerless section (Point D).
+This function is announced on DMI when the Max Safe Front End overpasses the calculated position of “Point C” in rear of the beginning of the powerless section (Point D).

 The initial state is function resume or de-active.